-Further Information can be obtained by clicking on an incident in the incident viewer.
+Further Information can be obtained by clicking on a specific incident in the incident viewer above.

-10.3.2 Server Status
+9.3.2 Server Status

 The Server Status can be accessed from the Avaya SBCE top navigation menu by selecting the Status menu, and then Server Status.